-If the culinary world were a popularity contest, the first place prize wouldn’t be snagged by posh kale or trendy cronuts—the winner would be the humble sandwich.
+If the culinary world were a popularity contest, the first-place prize wouldn’t be snagged by posh kale or cronuts—the winner would be the humble sandwich.
 What other recipe can be dressed up or down, comes in flavors from basic to gourmet, and is often ready in less than five minutes?
 Plus, portable meals make healthy eating much easier in our busy world!
 No wonder Americans eat an average 200 sandwiches each year.

 It’s said that California knows how to party, and this handheld clearly embodies that maxim.
 A triple-decker threat, three slices of bread are layered with bacon, avocado, fresh mozzarella, alfalfa sprouts, tomatoes, and pesto—it’s precisely engineered to make taste buds go wild.
 You could lessen the number of decks to cut down on carbohydrates, but why deprive yourself?